XiaoHuang-Eco/XiaoHuang-Eco.github.io/index.md

 ---

 ## About Me
-I am a PhD candidate in **Macroecology** at the **Wuhan Botanical Garden, Chinese Academy of Sciences**.
+I am a PhD candidate in **Macroecology** at the **Wuhan Botanical Garden, Chinese Academy of Sciences**, and currently a visiting student in the ECONOVO, Aarhus University.

-My research focuses on the macroecology of **frugivory and seed dispersal**, with a particular interest in **trait matching between frugivores and fleshy-fruited plants** and how these trait relationships influence **seed dispersal effectiveness and large-scale biodiversity patterns**.
-By integrating species traits, interaction networks, and biogeographic data, I aim to understand how biotic interactions vary across latitude, insularity, and environmental gradients.

 I received my Research Master’s degree in **Ecology, Evolution & Conservation** from **Imperial College London**, and my Bachelor’s degree in **Ecology** from **Sun Yat-Sen University**.

-My work combines **global datasets**, **network-based analyses**, and **statistical modelling** to address fundamental questions in plant–animal interactions and macroecology, with implications for biodiversity conservation and ecosystem functioning.
+My research investigates how species functional traits contribute to the maintenance of biodiversity across biogeographic contexts.
+I quantify patterns of functional diversity, trait variation, and inter- and intra-specific trait relationships along ecological gradients, and between native and exotic species.
+My work integrates trait-based theory with biogeography to inform community construction and biodiversity conservation.

 ---

 ## Research Interests
 - Macroecology
-- Plant-frugivore interactions
-- Seed dispersal effectiveness
+- Biogeograhy
-- Functional trait trade-offs
+- Functional traits
-- Biodiversity conservation
+- Biodiversity maintenance